-There several types of viruses, or malware, which include Spyware, Adware, Trojan Horses, and Worms.
+There are several types of viruses, or malware, which includes Spyware, Adware, Trojan Horses, and Worms.
 All these types of malware can destroy or steal your data without your knowledge.

 Adware – These display advertisements on your display by installing itself on a computer without a user’s permission.
 Adware will track internet usage data and habits of the user.

 Trojan Horses – This type of virus cannot self-activate, and are harmful programs that disguise themselves as useful at first, but will collect personal data in the background and wait for an exact date or time to begin exploiting and harming the computer.